All Episodes

 You have to have photo IDs.

-These drop boxes, if you're gonna have them, they've they've gotta have chain of custody um monitoring the entire time by both parties, not just one.
+These drop boxes, if you're going to have them, they've got to have chain of custody monitoring the entire time by both parties, not just one.

-If you if the law as it does allow and require the statutory language requires partisan or observers, watch the vote count.
+If the law, as it does allow and require the statutory language requires partisan observers, watch the vote count.

 Well, make, you know, put in place, you know, taking into account COVID and social distancing necessary to do it, put in place a system that takes that responsibility seriously.